priyanshul-govil/Instagram-Follower-Analytics/README.md

 # Instagram Follower Analytics

 Since the change of the Instagram API, many Follower Insight apps have stopped working.
-This is an attempt to create a web scraping script that scrapes your Instagram account for *follower* and *following* details, and generates data as a `CSV`.
+This is an attempt to create a web scraping script that scrapes your Instagram account for *follower* and *following* details, and generates data as a `CSV` file.
 Additionally, it outputs details of **users who don't follow you back** to the terminal so that you can easily unfollow them.

 ## DEPENDENCIES